blessedN01/dkj-business/README.md

 To get started with DKJ Business, follow these steps:

 1. **Install Dependencies**
-   Ensure you have Poetry installed, then run:
+   Ensure you have Python installed.
+   Setup a virtual environement, activate it & install Poetry
+    then run:
    ```bash
    poetry install
    ```